 Under the Florida Constitution, a homestead automatically passes to the deceased’s heirs.
 And while a homestead does not count towards the $75,000 limit for summary administration, other complications can arise when passing ownership of a homestead.
 Thus, some judges require a party seeking summary administration to also deal with any homestead issues at the same time.

 Formal Probate Administration

 Any estates valued over $75,000 will not qualify for either of the “shortcuts” mentioned above and will need to proceed through the formal probate administration process.
 Of course, sometimes this is unavoidable.
 However, for planning purposes, there are certain steps that families can take to avoid probate in the future.
-For example, by meeting with an experienced Florida estate planning attorney, families can restructure, transfer, and re-title assets to exclude them from the eventual estate, simplifying the process in the future.
+For example, by meeting with an experienced Florida estate planning lawyer, families can restructure, transfer, and re-title assets to exclude them from the eventual estate, simplifying the process in the future.

 Contact a Dedicated Florida Estate Planning and Probate Attorney Today

-If you have a loved one who recently passed and you are unsure how to proceed with the administration of their estate, contact the Florida estate planning attorneys at Beller & Bustamante, P.L.
+If you have a loved one who recently passed and you are unsure how to proceed with the administration of their estate, contact the Florida estate planning lawyers at Beller & Bustamante, P.L.
 At Beller & Bustamante, P.L. we have over three decades of hands-on experience helping clients through the probate process, avoiding it whenever possible.
 We work with individuals and families of varying net worth.
 Whether you are dealing with a modest estate or a multi-million-dollar estate, we can help.
 To learn more and to schedule a free consultation with one of our compassionate Jacksonville estate planning legal team, call us or contact us through our online form.